Dental Cone Beam Tomography Scans and Why you Benefit from a Current X-Ray

 Preparing for a Dental CBCT Scan

 It’s very straightforward to prepare for your dental cone beam CT scan, and you won’t be in the chair for long.
-Pregnant women must warn their dentist before going ahead with the procedure, but otherwise there are no major medical risks – and you don’t need to take any medicines or require any recovery time.
+Pregnant women must warn their dentist before going ahead with the procedure, but otherwise, there are no major medical risks – and you don’t need to take any medicines or require any recovery time.
+Gain a better understanding by reading our FAQ page.

 To prepare for your CBCT scan: